Loepker-James/enforce-rules/docs/validate.md

 Failure means the string does not meet one or more password criteria.

+#### Password Requirements

+When ```{"is_password": True}``` is enabled, the validator enforces the following criteria:

+1. Minimum length: the string must contain at least 8 characters.
+2. Uppercase requirement: the string must contain at least one uppercase letter (A–Z).
+3. Lowercase requirement: the string must contain at least one lowercase letter (a–z).
+4. Digit requirement: the string must contain at least one numeric digit (0–9).
+5. Symbol requirement: the string must contain at least one symbol from the allowed symbol set.

+A password that fails any of these checks will raise a ```ValueError``` indicating which requirement was not met.

 ### must_be_true

 Calls a user-provided function with the value.